Quick Safety Issue 4: Preparing for active shooter situations (Updated June 2021)

 Assess and prepare your building.

-Develop processes and procedures to “lock down” your building and prohibit walk-in traffic (including to any dedicated employee entrance) at the onset of an event.
+- Develop processes and procedures to “lock down” your building and prohibit walk-in traffic (including any dedicated employee entrance) at the onset of an event.

 Establish processes and procedures to ensure patient and employee safety.

 - Determine how to account for employees and patients during an incident.

 - Determine how to handle critical patients during an event.
 In the case of evacuation, you may need a police escort for these patients.

 - Hospitals should take into consideration the loss of services and access to critical operations for up to 10 hours following an event.
 The hospital and any adjacent space becomes a crime scene.